LordOfMice/hidusbf/README.md

   controlled by non Microsoft USB stack, like USB 3.x at Windows 7 or newest Microsoft drivers.

   !!!
-Note 2 - you shall disable Secure Boot to successfully load driver under Windows 10 x64 version 1607 (Anniversary Update) or newer versions.
+Note 2 - you shall disable Secure Boot or modify the registry to enable loading of Microsoft unsigned drivers to successfully load driver under Windows 10 x64 version 1607 (Anniversary Update) or newer versions.

   Program changes only mouse rate, not touching other devices on USB.